 Much like RunSQL, ensure that if you change schema inside here you’re either doing it outside the scope of the Django model system (e.g. triggers) or that you use SeparateDatabaseAndState to add in operations that will reflect your changes to the model state - otherwise, the versioned ORM and the autodetector will stop working correctly.

-By default, RunPython will run its contents inside a transaction even on databases that do not support DDL transactions (for example, MySQL and Oracle).
-This should be safe, but may cause a crash if you attempt to use the schema_editor provided on these backends; in this case, please set atomic=False.
+By default, RunPython will run its contents inside a transaction on databases that do not support DDL transactions (for example, MySQL and Oracle).
+This should be safe, but may cause a crash if you attempt to use the schema_editor provided on these backends; in this case, pass atomic=False to the RunPython operation.

 RunPython does not magically alter the connection of the models for you; any model methods you call will go to the default database unless you give them the current database alias (available from schema_editor.connection.alias, where schema_editor is the second argument to your function).

 - New in Django 1.8.

 Pass the RunPython.noop method to code or reverse_code when you want the operation not to do anything in the given direction.
 This is especially useful in making the operation reversible.